Helping You to Study

 Personal Employability Development Plan (My PED Plan @ UCB)

-You will be focused on planning your professional and personal development because the degree for which you are studying is designed to lead directly to employment and the programme has been developed to give you evidence of skills that will be valued by employers.
+You will be focused on planning your professional and personal development because the course on which you are studying is designed to lead directly to employment and the course has been developed to give you evidence of skills that will be valued by employers.
 Your electronic ‘My PED Plan @ UCB’ is the medium for you to reflect on the ways in which you are learning and to document your developing Personal and Employability Learning skills.

 Employers are more interested in your skills and competencies than in your knowledge, since the workplace is constantly evolving and a successful worker knows how to continue to learn about current issues and trends.